parthc14/dos-project1/README.md

 Q-3 The running time for the above as reported by time for the above, i.e run time scala project1.scala 1000000 4 and report the time.
 The ratio of CPU time to REAL TIME tells you how many cores were effectively used in the computation.
 If your are close to 1 you have almost no parallelism (points will be subtracted).

-We ran our programs on Ubuntu OS with 8 cores and for the above problem the CPU time is 00:00:24.190 and the REAL time is 00:00:05.134.The ratio of CPU time to REAL time is 4.71
+Ans: We ran our programs on Ubuntu OS with 8 cores and for the above problem the CPU time is 00:00:24.190 and the REAL time is 00:00:05.134.The ratio of CPU time to REAL time is 4.71

 Q-4	The largest problem you managed to solve.

 Ans: The largest problem we managed to solve is N = 100000000 and K = 24 and the ratio of CPU time to REAL time is 3.75